barbagroup/essential_skills_RRC/README.md

-# Foundations in Scientific Computing
+# Essential skills for reproducible research computing

 **A five-day, intensive, hands-on workshop on the foundational skills that everyone using computers in the pursuit of scientific research should have.**